kubevirt/kubevirt.github.io/_posts/2018-06-07-Non-Dockerized-Build.markdown

 So, in general, **you should just use the dockerized build system**.

-Still, there are some drawback there:
+Still, there are some drawbacks there:
 - Tool integration:
   - Since your tools are not running in the dockerized environment, they may give different outcome than the ones running in the dockerized environment
   - Invoking any of the dockerized scripts (under `hack` directory) may be inconsistent with the outside environment (e.g. file path is different than the one on your machine)